1ms19cs066/mini-project/README.md

 #Mini-project

-Speech Recognition in Smartphones to support a Regional Language using Federated Learning.
+Title: Speech Recognition in Smartphones to support a Regional Language using Federated Learning.